layoutBox/PinLayout/README.md

 * **`Pin.activeWarnings.noSpaceAvailableBetweenViews: Boolean`**
 If true, a warning is displayed if there is no space available between views specified in a call to `horizontallyBetween(...)` or `verticallyBetween(...)`
+* **`Pin.activeWarnings. aspectRatioImageNotSet: Boolean`**
+If true, a warning is displayed if 'aspectRatio()' is called on a UIImageView without a valid UIImage.

 <br/>